-Using a multitude of experimental methods using various physiological and behaviour measures (e.g. pupil dilation, eye-tracking, online studies), I will be developing a series of experiments collecting objective and subjective data to advance our understanding of the risks and strengths of human decision making within workplace environments whereby cyber-security is highly important .
+Using a multitude of experimental methods using various physiological and behaviour measures (e.g. pupil dilation, eye-tracking, online studies), I will be developing a series of experiments collecting objective and subjective data to advance our understanding of the risks and strengths of human decision making within workplace environments whereby cyber-security is highly important.
 This includes investigating the significance of workload factors such as time pressure and task difficulty, and their relationship with cybersecure behaviours.
-From this, interventions designed to target specific potentially maladaptive behaviours can be designed – thus attempting to bridge the gap between research and practice.
+From this, interventions targeting specific maladaptive behaviours can be designed – thus attempting to bridge the gap between research and practice.

 - 2015-2019: BSc (Hons) Psychology with Professional Placement, Cardiff University

-My main research interests are primarily related to Decision Making, Human Factors, and Cyber Psychology, but also have a keen interest in Forensic Psychology.
-For my PhD, I will be investigating factors that influence the risk of cyber-attack from a human-focused perspective such as cognitive effort, temporal discounting, and awareness of time stress in connection with potential individual vulnerabilities.
+My main research interests are primarily related to Decision Making, Human Factors, and Cyber Psychology.
+For my PhD, I will be investigating factors that influence the risk of cyber-attack from a human-focused perspective such as cognitive effort, hard time constraints, and awareness of time stress in connection with potential individual vulnerabilities.